Skip to content

 You may need:

-The reflector’s public status page should provide the most accurate connection information.
+Whatever the operator publishes, a status page, dashboard, or plain documentation, should provide the most accurate connection information.

 Choose the mode supported by your radio, hotspot, gateway, or client.